 "If your invitation doesn't include an inner envelope, you can use the outer envelopes for this purpose by writing Mr. and Mrs. John Carlson or Mr. and Mrs. John Carlson and Family," adds Zuelch.
 "You'll find some couples choose to put 'Adult Only Reception' on the reception card, but this is not recommended."

-__The two most common, and formal, ways of saying "You're invited" are "Request the honor of your presence" and "Request the pleasure of your company:" __ "If you're looking for something a little different, we suggest 'With joyful hearts, we ask you to be present at the ceremony uniting...' or 'We invite you to witness the union of...'" advises Zuelch.
+The two most common and formal ways of saying "You're invited" are "Request the honor of your presence" and "Request the pleasure of your company: "If you're looking for something a little different, we suggest 'With joyful hearts, we ask you to be present at the ceremony uniting...' or 'We invite you to witness the union of...'" advises Zuelch.

 As for those throwing a more casual wedding, you might want to try something a little bit different: "A few of our more popular wording options are 'Come celebrate with us as we exchange marriage vows' and 'Invite you to share in the joy when they exchange marriage vows and begin their new life together,'" Zuelch adds.
 "We really like 'join as we pledge our love as one..." and "We invite you, our family and friends, to share in this celebration of love as we...'"